valinet/valinet.github.io/_posts/2022-08-29-Working-with-shadow-copies-is-kind-of-broken-on-Windows-11-22H2.markdown

 ---
 layout: post
 title:  "Working with shadow copies is kind of broken on Windows 11 22H2"
-date:   2022-08-28 00:00:00 +0000
+date:   2022-08-29 00:00:00 +0000
 categories:
 excerpt: "As a continuation of my previous article on shadow copies in Windows, I investigate how they behave under 22621+-based builds of Windows 11 (version 22H2, yet to be released)."
 ---

-As a continuation of my previous article on shadow copies in Windows, I investigate how they behave under 22621+-based builds of Windows 11 (version 22H2, yet to be released).
+As a continuation of my [previous article](https://valinet.ro/2022/08/28/Shadow-copies-under-Windows-10-and-11.html) on shadow copies in Windows, I investigate how they behave under 22621+-based builds of Windows 11 (version 22H2, yet to be released).

 Under build 22622, the Previous Versions tab displays no snapshots: